 The Academy also helps the deprived and disabled with music therapy sessions including vocals, guitar and keyboard.

-In 2011 the Academy invested in its own music premises with a £200,000 investment and help of the Social Enterprise Loan Fund for the building at Waterloo Road in Blackpool, with a car park for 30 cars donated by CSL Furniture.
+In 2011 the Academy invested in its own music premises with a £200,000 investment and help of the Social Enterprise Loan Fund for the building at Waterloo Road in Blackpool, with some off street parking.

 The building is used for all music tuition, a charity music shop selling various musical instruments, a coffee shop with disabled toilet.
 The building is also used for other community events such as Thursday Sing-along sessions with various entertainers.